MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 *The "asu guest" network is bandwidth-limited.
 Make sure that you [install the workshop environment](INSTALL.md) before coming to ASU.*

 ### eduroam

 Provide your institution credentials.
 See https://eduroam.org/ and your institution's documentation for how to set up.

 ## Workshop pre-requisites

 The workshop assumes that attendees have a working knowledge of [Jupyter notebooks][1] and Python (especially the [NumPy library][2]).
 For a better idea of things participants should be comfortable doing in Python or to freshen up on your skills, please have a look at the MolSSI lesson, “[Python Scripting for Computational Molecular Science](https://education.molssi.org/python_scripting_cms/)”.

-## Hackathon

-The hackathon will be held on the second day of the workshop.
-We encourage you to start thinking about what you want to work on early.
-More information and ideas can be found in the [hackathon directory](./hackathon).

 ## Code of Conduct